5 Most Common Mac Startup Key Combinations You Need to Know - Qiling

 Step 1.
 Turn off your Mac by clicking "Shut Down".

 Step 3.
-While your Mac is turned on, press the Option or Alt key and release the key until you see the Startup Manager on the screen.
+To access the Startup Manager on your Mac, press the Option or Alt key and hold it until you see the Startup Manager on the screen while your Mac is turned on.

 Step 4.
 Select a startup disk and press the Return key.